 4The FSCS must allocate any specific costs levy:(1) first, amongst the relevant classes in proportion to the amount of relevant costs arising from the different activities for which firms in those classes have permission up to the levy limit of each relevant class.
 The FCA provider contribution classes are not relevant classes for this purpose; and(2) thereafter, where the levy limit has been reached (whether as a result of compensation costs or specific costs or both) for a class

-The table below sets out the period within which a participant firm's tariff base is calculated ("the data period") for second year levies calculated under FEES 6.4.10AR5.
-The example is based on a participant firm that extends its permission on 1 November 2009 and has a financial year ending 31 March.References in this table to dates or months are references to the latest one occurring before the start of the financial year of the compensation scheme5 unless otherwise stated.Type
+The table below sets out the period within which a participant firm's tariff base is calculated ("the data period") for second year levies calculated under FEES 6.4.10B.
+The example is based on a participant firm that extends its permission on 1 November 2009 and has a financial year ending 31 March.References in this table to dates or months are references to the latest one occurring before the start of the FSCS financial year unless otherwise stated.Type of permission acquired

 12The FSCS must allocate any compensation costs levy:(1) first, to the relevant classes in proportion to the amount of compensation costs arising from, or expected to arise from, claims in respect of the different activities for which firms in those classes have permission up to the levy limit of each relevant class.
 The FCA provider contribution classes are not relevant classes for this purpose; and(2) thereafter, where the levy limit has been reached (whether as a result of